-- the passage or defeat of any local law, ordinance, resolution, or regulation by any municipality or subdivision thereof; - > the adoption, issuance, rescission, modification or terms of an executive order issued by the chief executive officer of a municipality;

-- > the adoption or rejection of any rule, regulation, or resolution having the force and effect of a local law, ordinance, resolution, or regulation; - > any determination by a municipal officer and employee with regards to a governmental procurement; or - > the outcome of any rate making proceeding by any municipality or subdivision thereof.
+- the passage or defeat of any local law, ordinance, resolution, or regulation by any municipality or subdivision thereof; - > the adoption, issuance, rescission, modification or terms of an executive order issued by the chief executive officer of a municipality; - > the adoption or rejection of any rule, regulation, or resolution having the force and effect of a local law, ordinance, resolution, or regulation; - > any determination by a municipal officer and employee with regards to a governmental procurement; - the outcome of any rate making proceeding by any municipality or subdivision thereof; - > comparable activity on the State level; and - > the approval, disapproval, implementation or administration of tribal-state compacts, memoranda of understanding, or any other tribal-state agreements and any other state actions related to Class III gaming.

-However, these activities are only considered lobbying - potentially triggering registration obligations with JCOPE - if it occurs: (i) in a local government with a population of more than 50,000 individuals (covering most counties, 13 cities, 21 towns and one village), (ii) before an industrial development agency in one of those jurisdictions with a population of more than 50,000, (iii) public authorities, or (iv) public corporations.
-Additionally, the law expressly excludes school districts.
-Thus, under current law, there is no requirement that persons or entities seeking to influence the legislative, regulatory, or procurement process in the hundreds of political subdivisions with 50,000 residents or less, or school districts, register as a lobbyist or disclose the activity.
+Historically, however, these activities were only considered lobbying - potentially triggering registration and disclosure obligations with JCOPE - if it occurred before: (i) a local government with a population of more than 50,000 individuals (covering most counties, 13 cities, 21 towns and one village), (ii) an industrial development agency in one of those jurisdictions with a population of more than 50,000, (iii) a public authority, (iv) a public corporation; or (v) other State entities, including the Legislature, Governor's Office, and the Executive Agencies.
+Additionally, the law had expressly excluded school districts.
+In short, there had been no requirement that persons or entities seeking to influence the legislative, regulatory, or procurement process in the hundreds of political subdivisions with 50,000 residents or less, or school districts, register as a lobbyist or disclose the activity.
+This change in definition adopted as part of the budget represents a significant shift in policy.

-Proposal Creating Obligation to Register and Report Interactions with Local Governments
+New Obligation to Register and Report Interactions with Local Governments